shango/shango.github.io/aws_workstation.md

 # Deploy a remote VFX workstation on AWS

 Visual effects studios increasingly use cloud-based workstations as an alternative to traditional on-premises setups.
 This guide shows you how to deploy a high-performance compositing workstation on Amazon Web Services (AWS).
-You can access your workstation remotely using Windows Remote Desktop Protocol (RDP) and install your preferred compositing software.
+You'll be able to access to your workstation remotely using Windows Remote Desktop Protocol (RDP) and install your preferred compositing software.

 ## Before you begin